Refactorings by Stakeholder Concerns

 (Hide Details )

 Effort comes with cost.
-Operational and capital expenditure, including budget for training, evolution (including documentation), and operations increase as lifetime guarantees are extended.
+Operational and capital expenditure, including budget for training, evolution (including documentation), and operations, increases as lifetime guarantees are extended.

 Coupling